sorinboia/nginx-experience-aws/guide/8cleanup.md

 The code in this repo is constantly under improvement.

-For any feedback or suggestions, either open an Issue on GitHub, or contact:
+For any feedback or suggestions, either open an [Issue](https://github.com/sorinboia/nginx-experience-aws/issues) on GitHub, or contact:

-Sorin - [@sorinboia](https://github.com/sorinboia) for any NGINX related Artiom - [@artioml](https://github.com/ArtiomL) for any AWS related
+Sorin - [@sorinboia](https://github.com/sorinboia) for any NGINX related topics

+Artiom - [@artioml](https://github.com/ArtiomL) for any AWS related topics